diegogurpegui/n8n-nodes-simplexity/README.md

 ## Support

-For issues and questions, please open an issue on GitHub.
+For issues and questions, please open an [issue on GitHub]https://github.com/diegogurpegui/n8n-nodes-simplexity/issues).